ryan-williams/torch-cuml-gpu-segfault/README.md

 [This page](https://us-east-1.console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-417A185B) should also work.

-Other GPU instance types may also exhibit the issue, I've just tested on `p3.2xlarge`s.
+Other GPU instance types may also exhibit the issue; I've only tested on `p3.2xlarge`s.

 ### Setup GPU instance <a id="setup-instance"></a>
 On a `p3.2xlarge` GPU instance: